Skip to main content

 Running back Devin Singletary has a groin injury he sustained in the Giants' 20-15 loss last week to Dallas and sensational rookie wide receiver Malik Nabers remains in the NFL concussion protocol after he was hurt in the waning moments of that game.

-Cornerbacks Adoree' Jackson and rookie Dru Phillips, who did not play against the Cowboys because each has a groin injury, also did not practice.
+Cornerbacks Adoree' Jackson and rookie Dru Phillips, who did not play against the Cowboys because each has a groin injury, also did not practice on Wednesday.

 Their availability for the game Sunday in Seattle likely will not be decided until later in the week.